dev-team-tools/dev-team-tools-docs/content/docs/feature-switches/creating-your-first-switch.md

 To create your first switch, first you must ensure you've created at least one [environment]({{<ref "../environments.md">}}).

 ## Creating the feature switch
 Head to Dashboard, and select Feature Switches.
 Your default environment will be loaded.
-If that's the correct environment, then yay!
-If it's not, use the drop down under the search bar to switch to the environment you want to use.
+The environment doesn't matter, as the switch will be create / duplicated across all environments.

 Click create, and you'll be presented with a Create page: